-The most important difference between Medicaid and premium tax credit households is that for Medicaid, household size and composition are determined separately for each member of the household, but for premium tax credits, members of a tax unit are always treated as a household.
+The most important difference between Medicaid and premium tax credit households is that for Medicaid, household size and composition are determined separately for each member of the household, but for the premium tax credit, members of a tax unit are always treated as a household.
 This means that for Medicaid, household size may differ for family members even when they are in the same tax filing household.
 Thus, it is possible that for Medicaid, a family of three filing its taxes together may have two members with a household size of three and the third member of the family may be a household of one.
-For premium tax credits, each member of a household that files its taxes together will have the same household size.
-(For more information on determining household size for premium tax credits, see Key Facts You Need to Know About: Determining Household Size for Premium Tax Credits.)
+For the premium tax credit, each member of a household that files its taxes together will have the same household size.
+(For more information on determining household size for the premium tax credit, see Key Facts: Determining Household Size for the Premium Tax Credit.)

 Another important difference is Medicaid provides states with several options that affect how they define households when determining Medicaid eligibility.
-However, because premium tax credits are a federal benefit, the rules are established at the federal level and are consistent across states.
+However, because the premium tax credit is a federal benefit, the rules are established at the federal level and are consistent across states.

 How does Medicaid determine who is in a household?

 Medicaid determines an individual’s household based on their plan to file a tax return, regardless of whether or not he or she actual files a return at the end of the year.
 Medicaid also does not require people to file a federal income tax return in previous years.

 For each individual applying for coverage, Medicaid looks at whether he or she plans to be: